NanoComp/meep/doc/docs/FAQ.md

 ### `Harminv` is unable to find the resonant modes of my structure

-There are four possible explanations for why [`Harminv`](Python_User_Interface.md#harminv) could not find the resonant modes: (1) the run time was not long enough and the decay rate of the mode is so small that the `Harminv` data was mainly noise, (2) the `Harminv` call was not wrapped in [`after_sources`](Python_User_Interface.md#controlling-when-a-step-function-executes); if `Harminv` overlaps sources it will get confused because the sources are not exponentially decaying fields, (3) the `Harminv` monitor point is near where the mode has a node (e.g., in a symmetry plane), or (4) there are field instabilities where the fields are actually blowing up slowly; this may result in `Harminv` returning a quality factor with *negative* value.
+There are four possible explanations for why [`Harminv`](Python_User_Interface.md#harminv) could not find the resonant modes: (1) the run time was not long enough and the decay rate of the mode is so small that the `Harminv` data was mainly noise, (2) the `Harminv` call was not wrapped in [`after_sources`](Python_User_Interface.md#controlling-when-a-step-function-executes); if `Harminv` overlaps sources it will get confused because the sources are not exponentially decaying fields, (3) the `Harminv` monitor point is near where the mode has a node (e.g., in a symmetry plane), or (4) there are field instabilities where the fields are actually [blowing up](#why-are-the-fields-blowing-up-in-my-simulation) slowly; this may result in `Harminv` returning a *negative* quality factor.
 For calculations involving `Harminv`, it is always preferrable to run with a narrower bandwidth source around the frequency of interest and/or for a longer time.

 Note: any real-valued signal consists of both positive and negative frequency components (with complex-conjugate amplitudes) in a Fourier domain decomposition into complex exponentials. `Harminv` usually is set up to find just one sign of the frequency, but occasionally converges to a negative-frequency component as well; these are just as meaningful as the positive frequencies.

 ### When outputting the dielectric function to a file, I don't see any dispersive materials

 Only the real, frequency-independent part of ε/μ is written to an HDF5 file.
 As an example, many of the dispersive materials in the [materials library](Materials.md#materials-library) which have a broadband, complex, refractive index will appear as ε=1 in the output file.
 Thus, in order to verify the material geometry during debugging using visualization tools, etc., you may have to artificially adjust the `epsilon` value.

-### Why are the fields blowing up in my simulation?

-Instability in the fields is likely due to one of three causes: (1) [PML](Python_User_Interface.md#pml) overlapping dispersive materials based on a [Drude-Lorentzian susceptibility](Python_User_Interface.md#lorentziansusceptibility) involving [backward-wave modes](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.79.065601) (fix: replace the PML with an [Absorber](Python_User_Interface.md#absorber)), (2) the frequency of a Lorentzian susceptibility term is too high relative to the grid discretization (fix: increase the resolution and/or turn off subpixel smothing and/or reduce the Courant factor), or (3) a material with a wavelength-independent negative real permittivity which violates the [Kramers-Kroning relation](https://en.wikipedia.org/wiki/Kramers%E2%80%93Kronig_relations) as well as [von Neumann stability](https://en.wikipedia.org/wiki/Von_Neumann_stability_analysis) (fix: [fit the permittivity to a broadband Drude-Lorentzian susceptibility](#how-do-i-import-n-and-k-values-into-meep)).

 ### Does Meep support a non-uniform grid?